uhs-robert/oasis.nvim/extras/README.md

 # 🍭 Extras

 1. Open the folder for the application that you're interested in.
-2. Download the themes you like
+2. Follow any installation instructions in the README for each folder.
-3. Follow any installation instructions or refer to your application's instructions
+3. Download the themes you like and please enjoy!